-Students who receive a score of 5 in the AP Microeconomics exam and Macroeconomics exam can place out of Economics 100.
-Students who subsequently receive a grade of B- or better in Economics 166 will also receive Hamilton course credit for 100 and can apply this toward the major or minor in Economics.
-Entering students who feel that they have a strong background in economics but have not achieved a qualifying score to pursue credit toward the major as specified above should talk to their advisors about whether it would be appropriate to skip Economics 100 and enroll in 166.
-However, a student who places out of 100 without receiving credit toward the major cannot count this course as one of the 9 required for the major.
+Students who subsequently receive a grade of B- or greater in Econ 166: Theory and Evidence will then also get Hamilton course credit for Econ 100 and can apply this toward the major or minor in Economics.
+Entering students who feel that they have a strong background in economics but have not achieved a qualifying score to pursue credit toward the major as specified above should talk to their advisors about whether it would be appropriate to skip Econ 100 and enroll in Econ 166.
+However, a student who places out of Econ 100 without receiving credit toward the major cannot count this course as one of the 9 required for the major.